 Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 Traits in Rust are similar to interfaces in other languages.
 Traits permit the implementation of a common interface for multiple types.
-Developers can then write code in terms of the traits rather than the concrete types.
+Developers can then write code based on the traits rather than the concrete types.

 We will use the following example to illustrate the difference between static and dynamic dispatch.